Not cooking for a crowd? How to roast a turkey breast and thigh for a holiday meal for a small group

 I’ve been experimenting with buying just turkey breasts, and sometimes thighs, and roasting them with a variety of rubs.
 It’s quicker and easier than dealing with an entire turkey, and if you are only hosting a couple of people it makes more sense.
 You still end up with pan drippings for gravy, and a couple of bones you can use for stock if you make your own stock.
 With fresh turkeys in pieces much more readily available now, you can also simply cook your own turkey breast and slice it thinly for low-sodium sandwich meat.

 There are a couple of things you’ll need:

 - A large ovenproof roasting pan.
 (One that’s safe to put on a burner if you want to make gravy.)

 - A roasting rack to fit inside.
 (Aluminum foil if you don’t have a roasting rack.)

 - An instant-read meat thermometer.

-Required FTC disclosure: I received the pan in the photos as a gift from Calphalon (at my request) with the agreement that I would use the pan in this post and host a giveaway.
+Required FTC disclosure: I received the pan in the photos as a gift from Calphalon (at my request) with the agreement that I would use the pan in this post.
 I was not paid to write this post.

 low-sodium, migraine, gluten-free, paleo, Whole30, reduced-sugar diets (you’ll need to use tapioca starch or arrowroot starch for paleo gravy)